Assume you get to know a person and want to gauge whether that person is a senior developer. How do you find out?

-Java, Ruby, Python, Erlang, Spring Boot, Ruby on Rails, RxJava, Hibernate, Maven, Ant, SQL databases, Postgres, MySQL, Oracle, other databases, Cassandra, database design, message passing, CSS, SASS, JS, React, JQuery, Docker, KVM, cloud admin, AWS admin, Kubernetes admin, Linux admin, Ansible, HTTP caches + reverse proxies + load balancers admin, DNS admin, ROCA, REST, micro-services, Netflix architecture, self-contained systems, version control system admin, version control migration, git admin, crypto certificate handling, continuous integration, branching+merging workflows, code review, continuous delivery, deployment on AWS, deployment on Kubernetes, software architecture, designing highly-available eventually consistent systems, interface documentation, software design documentation, best practice documentation, agile methods, Scrum.
+Java, Ruby, Python, Erlang, Spring Boot, Ruby on Rails, RxJava, Hibernate, Maven, Ant, Rake, SQL databases, Postgres, MySQL, Oracle, other databases, Cassandra, database design, message passing, CSS, SASS, JS, React, JQuery, Docker, KVM, cloud admin, AWS admin, Kubernetes admin, Linux admin, Ansible, DNS admin, HTTP caches + reverse proxies + load balancers admin, version control system admin, git admin, ROCA, REST, micro-services, Netflix architecture, self-contained systems, crypto certificate handling, continuous integration, branching+merging workflows, version control migration, code review, continuous delivery, deployment on AWS, deployment on Kubernetes, software architecture, designing highly-available eventually consistent systems, interface documentation, software design documentation, best practice documentation, presentations, workshops, trainings, agile methods, scrum.

 To find out whether someone is a senior developer according to the skill list approach, you find out which of these skills the person has.
 Each skill earns them a tick.
 The more ticks, the more senior.

 On a sideline: This is my home page.
 So here, I have the license to brag, right?
 So let me nonchalantly mention: Each of the skills on that particular list would earn me a tick.
 And, while the above list certainly makes exhausting reading, it is incomplete still.

 The skill list approach has its value.
 Compare a person’s skill list to what your project demands right now.
 This can help you predict the short-term future, the first month or so.
 If said person entered your project (or company), would they have the skills to become productive right away?

 But are you interested in short term productivity only?
 Should it be of prime importance to you?

-As a senior developer, I also need a well-developed and trained gut feeling.
+A senior developer can also put to good use well-developed and trained gut feelings.
 In my personal case, there are certain classes of problems I tend to sense early.
 Things in the fog, not clearly visible at first.
-Until you look at it from the right angle, maybe.

-When that happens, I raise such problems with the team and the management structure of the place I’m at.
+I typically raise such problems with the team and the management structure of the place I’m at.
 Occasionally, further investigation reveals it’s been a false alarm.
 But often, we all agree I’ve sensed something that will hurt us later, if not addressed in time.
-Or it’s hurting us already, and addressing it will boost productivity.
+Or it’s hurting us already, so addressing it will boost productivity.

 Personally, I expect of myself, as a senior developer, sharp thinking, yes, but also the ability to drag out of the fog, to identify what hurts us, or will hurt us, as a software development team.
-To identify problems.
-Which brings me to:
+I expect of myself the ability to identify problems.

 Standard problems are those that can be solved with standard means.
 This is the bread-and-butter job of any developer, including me as a senior developer.
-“Feature development” we call it.
+“Feature development”, we call most of it.

 This is daily business, the normal thing, the ordinary.
 It finds little mention in these pages.
 It stands for quiet, busy times.
 Happy times.
 Let there be no mistake: I like feature development.

 But then there are the real problems.
 The challenges.
-Problems without standard, obvious, tested answers.
+Problems without standard, obvious, tested, proven answers.
 This is the stuff we don’t really know how to tackle.
 Scary stuff.
 The stuff of adventure.

 Necessary adventure.
-This isn’t advertising some weird kind of amusement park or perpetual holiday season.
+This isn’t about advertising information technology as some weird kind of amusement park or perpetual holiday season.
 This is about reality.
 Not addressing such a challenge has risks attached.
 It may produce a road-block slowing further progress.
-It may even put at risk the results of a whole lot of regular, standard work.
+It may put at risk the results of a whole lot of work already thought accomplished.

-So what to do when such a challenge surfaces?
-When nobody (including myself) really knows how to deal with it?
+So what to do when such a real problem surfaces?
+A problem nobody really knows how to deal with, including myself?

 In such a situation, I often volunteer to try my hand at it.

 Being willing to tackle a problem without knowing the outcome is also an important trait I expect of myself as a senior developer.
-Call of duty.
+Call of duty, if you wish.
 Pioneer mentality.

 When addressing such a challenge, I usually find myself up to the task.
 Hey, even if it’s been a while, I’ve earned myself a Ph.D. in mathematics!
-Sharp, concentrated thinking is a good skill to have, which I love to exercise.
+Sharp, concentrated thinking is a good skill to have, and I love to exercise it.

 Also, I’ve got intuition.
 That “gut feeling” thing again.
-This time, it’s about knowing early some path will probably dead-end, without having to traverse it to its end.
-About keeping a sense of direction in uncharted territory.
+This time, it’s about knowing early some path will probably dead-end, without having to traverse it all the way.
+It’s about keeping some sense of direction in uncharted territory.

-Over the years, I’ve successfully pioneered many problems that we initially didn’t know how to attack.
+Over the years, I’ve successfully pioneered many problems that we initially didn’t know how to tackle.

 At this point, let me mention a curious highway that leads from pioneer to expert status.
 It is sometimes surprisingly short.
-It goes like this:
+This is how it works:

 People in the team know I’ve pioneered domain X, solving some problem.
 Now they face another problem in domain X. Naturally, they’ll consult me about it.

-Sometimes I can outright help them.
-Sometimes, it’s more difficult, but we figure it out together.
+Often enough, I can simply help them.
+Sometimes, it’s more difficult, but we manage to figure it out together.
 In the worst case, I have neither knowledge nor time to help, they’ll have to figure it out without me.
-But in that case, I’ll come back to them later and ask how it went.
-So, either way, I’ll increased my knowledge regarding X.
+But even in that case, I’ll come back later and ask them how it went.
+So, whatever happens will increased my knowledge regarding X.

-Either way, I’ve covered some distance on the highway towards eXpertise, if you pardon the pun.
-The idea that I’m an eXpert becomes a self-fulfilling prophecy.
+Whatever happened, I’ve covered some distance on the highway towards eXpertise, if you pardon the pun.
+The idea that I’m an eXpert turns into a classic self-fulfilling prophecy.

-Some time later, the team has solved its share of problems regarding X. A good part of the accumulated knowledge has found its way into my head.
+Fast forward: Some time later, the team has solved its share of problems concerning X. A good part of the knowledge accumulated in the process has found its way into my head.

-Of course, some of my skills are just regular developer skills.
+Of course, many of my skills are just regular development skills.
 Stuff I’ve needed for feature development at one point in my life or another.

-But a lot is the result of problem solving.
+But a lot is the result of solving real problems.
 As a senior developer, I’ve again and again traveled that highway from pioneer to expert.